 This post is so sloppy, sorry.

 I will admit, I do miss the texts and calls from the last relationship.
 I don’t necessarily miss the relationship – just the idea of someone concerned or wanting to talk and being available.
 During my cardio session today, I thought about how some females could rely on their exes if they ever needed help.
 I don’t even think I could consider asking the last exbf.
 I don’t know if he really cared for me the way I cared about him.
 Even though I wasn’t happy or seriously liked him, I genuinely enjoyed taking care of someone.
 I miss that as an option.
 Ppl tell me I’m young and there’s time but I’m being realistic about my future and the likelihood of me actually getting what I want.
-Meeting someone that you could spend the rest of your life with and raising kids together is probably some of the best things to experience but it doesn’t happen to everyone.
+Meeting someone that you could spend the majority of your life with and raising kids together is probably some of the best things to experience but it doesn’t happen to everyone.